 The Real Problem with Wheat

 So what’s a mom to do?
-So many experts in the health world today (many that I’ve interviewed myself on the Healthy Moms podcast) say a resounding “no” to grains and especially gluten-containing grains.
+So many experts in the health world today (many that I’ve interviewed myself on the Wellness Mama podcast) say a resounding “no” to grains and especially gluten-containing grains.
 JJ Virgin recommends against giving wheat or gluten to kids and Dr. David Perlmutter blames grain in large part of the rising epidemic of MS and other brain conditions.

 I agree with the Healthy Home Economist that new pesticides (Roundup or glyphosate, specifically) are largely to blame.
 The timeline matches up much more closely with the rise in wheat and gluten intolerance in the U.S.